halildurmus/win32/doc/com.md

 ### Releasing COM objects

-When you have finished using a COM interface, you can release it and decrement its reference count by calling the `Release` method:
+When you have finished using a COM interface, you should release it with the `Release` method:

 ```dart
 fileOpenDialog.Release(); // Release the interface